GStreamer/gstreamer/Basic+tutorial+5+GUI+toolkit+integration.markdown

-#  GStreamer SDK documentation : Basic tutorial 5: GUI toolkit integration
+#  Basic tutorial 5: GUI toolkit integration

-This page last changed on Dec 03, 2012 by xartigas.

-# Goal
+## Goal

 This tutorial shows how to integrate GStreamer in a Graphical User Interface (GUI) toolkit like [GTK+](http://www.gtk.org).
 Basically,